-Glen’s work with Qntfy has been covered in several major publications including the Today Show, Mashable, The Mighty and Scientific American.
+Glen’s work has been covered in several major publications including the Today Show, Crunchbase, Mashable, The Mighty and Scientific American.
 He frequently speaks about the scientific advances, ethics, and pragmatics of using data to spark sustained improvements in wellbeing, including The White House, National Institute of Mental Health, SXSW, and NASA.

 Prior to founding Qntfy, Glen was the first full-time research scientist at the Human Language Technology Center of Excellence at Johns Hopkins University, where he worked closely with his mentor, Carey Priebe, PhD.
 His research focused on the creation and application of statistical pattern recognition techniques on large and disparate data sets.
 His published work spans from the extraction and visualization of primary characteristics from large data sets, to statistical inference and anomaly detection.